sebyone/daasiot-examples/web-console/fe/README.md

 ```bash
 npm i
 ```
-Then, you need to setup your .env.dev file with your own links and rename it to .env.local:\
+Then, you need to setup your .env.dev file with your own links and rename it to ".env.local":\
 NEXT_PUBLIC_API_BASE_URL - this will be your own backend api endpoint:
 ```bash
 NEXT_PUBLIC_API_BASE_URL=your-own-be/api-endpoint